iMattPro/topicpreview/README.md

 1. [Download the latest validated release](https://www.phpbb.com/customise/db/extension/topicpreview/).
 2. Unzip the downloaded release and copy it to the `ext` directory of your phpBB board.
 3. Navigate in the ACP to `Customise -> Manage extensions`.
-4. Look for `Topic Preview` under the Disabled Extensions list, and click its `Enable` link.
+4. Look for `Topic Preview` under the Disabled Extensions list and click its `Enable` link.

 ## Uninstallation
 1. Navigate in the ACP to `Customise -> Manage extensions`.
 2. Click the `Disable` link for Topic Preview.
 3. To permanently uninstall, click `Delete Data`, then delete the `topicpreview` folder from `phpBB/ext/vse/`.

+## Support
+Support is available for Topic Preview in the [phpBB Extension Database](https://www.phpbb.com/customise/db/extension/topicpreview/support).

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)